 Netflix raises prices for US subscribers

-Netflix Inc is raising monthly fees for its U.S. subscribers by between 13 percent and 18 percent, the video streaming pioneer's first price increase since 2017 as it spends heavily on original content and international expansion.
+Netflix Inc is raising prices for its subscribers by 13 percent to 18 percent in the United States, its biggest increase since the company launched its streaming service 12 years ago, the Associated Press reported https://www.apnews.com/76214d0d5b1a4d0890a2d3040a3ddb33 on Tuesday.

 REUTERS: Netflix Inc is raising monthly fees for its U.S. subscribers by between 13 percent and 18 percent, the video streaming pioneer's first price increase since 2017 as it spends heavily on original content and international expansion.